Anuovec/eslint-config-sandokan/README.md

 # eslint-plugin-sandokan

-Eslint opinionated rules for react projects.
+Eslint opinionated configuration for react projects, that use:

+- React with hooks or are in process of refactoring to hooks
+- Typescript
+- Jest with Testing library for unit, integration testing and UI interaction testing

 ![Sandokan](sandokan.jpg)